JetBrains/intellij-sdk-docs/topics/appendix/tools/gradle_intellij_plugin/tools_gradle_intellij_plugin.md

 ### verifyPluginSignature
 {#tasks-verifypluginsignature}

-Validates the signature of the plugin archive file using [marketplace-zip-signer](https://github.com/JetBrains/marketplace-zip-signer) library.
+Validates the signature of the plugin archive file using the [marketplace-zip-signer](https://github.com/JetBrains/marketplace-zip-signer) library.

 For more details, see [Plugin Signing](plugin_signing.md) article.